Case Studies

 4 types of user engagement (with examples)

 User engagement is a wide umbrella.
-However, there are 4 key ways how users engage:
+However, there are 4 key ways how users engage with your brand:

 Ease-of-use: a requirement for every engaged user

-Emotional engagement: here’s why I love this app!
+Emotional user engagement: here’s why I love this app!

 Social engagement: who’s with me?